 Website and Database Internship

-Left Forum seeks to fill Website and Database internship positions for the Spring and Summer of 2015.
-This is a one or two semester (or monthly equivalent) internship and it can be scheduled according to the academic calendar year as needed.
+Left Forum seeks to fill Website and Database internship positions.
+Schedules can be adjusted according to the academic calendar year as needed.
 Fall internships start immediately.
 PDF Description Here

 As Left Forum is currently working with expert web and database developers in a major development process, this internship will provide you with a rare opportunity to contribute to this formative process.
 It will also enable you to hone your technical and organizational skills and gain valuable, high-profile experience in the academic and nonprofit arenas.
 The position will help build an individual’s strengths in the areas of systems administration, configuration, operation and content management, and/or programming, and can be adapted to your specific interests.
 If you are interested in helping to build the website into a high traffic, highly user engaged site, this internship is for you.